Integrative Project

 5. A description of the planned methods (i.e. conceptual format)

-Graduation: February
+February 1st

-• Professional: APA Style is required.
+• APA Style Format

-• Original: Writing already submitted elsewhere (e.g., as coursework or for publication) may not be submitted for the Integrative Project.
+• Writing already submitted elsewhere (e.g., as coursework or for publication) may not be submitted for the Integrative Project.
 You may expand on previous work, but be aware that re-submitting previous work is tantamount to plagiarism of oneself.
-As with any other area of academic endeavor, plagiarism on the Integrative Project will be treated very seriously and may result in expulsion from the College.
+As with any other area of academic endeavor, plagiarism on the Integrative Project will be treated very seriously and may result in expulsion from the College

 NOTE: Along the way you may be in need of more support to clarify your research ideas.
 The Program Advisors and Program Director are available for consultation on this.
 Additionally, the Writing Center at TC is available for support on the writing and editing process.
 If you plan to collect your own data, be sure to consult with TC’s IRB office.